jannis-kiriasis/advisor-finder/README.md

 Advice Found is for advice seeker and financial advisor.

 ### What Advice Found offer:
-- A simple registrtion form for Advice Seekers and Financial Advisor.
+- A simple registration form for Advice Seekers and Financial Advisors
-- An algorithm that matches the advice seeker's need with the financial advisor's specialisation.
+- An algorithm that matches the advice seeker's need with the financial advisor's specialisation
-- A chat to connect the two parties.
+- A chat to connect the two parties
-- A consultation scheduling system.
+- A consultation scheduling system
-- A checkout system.
+- A checkout system
-- An online consultation platform.
+- An online consultation platform
-- A dashboard for financial advisors to see all of their clients and consultations scheduled.
+- A dashboard for financial advisors to see all of their clients and consultations scheduled

 ![Advice Found responsive design](./media/README-files/I-am-responsive.png)

 ## Business model

-Advice Found put together financial advisers and financial advice seekers.
-It offers them a platform to meet and communicate.
+Advice Found is where financial advisers and financial advice seekers meet.
+It offers a platform to meet and communicate.

 It is an opportunity for advisors to find new clients online without having to worry about managing payment and marketing their business.
 That is what Advice Found do.

 It is also an opportunity for seekers to to be matched with an advisor that knows what do to.
 Every situation is different and many seekers don't know where to start from when looking for financial advice.
-It's their money we are talking about so they want to be carefull.
+It's their money we are talking about so they want to be careful.
 From here the idea of a 'best match'.

-## Where does Advice found revenue come from?
+## Where does Advice Found revenue come from?

 At the moment Advice Found adds a 5% fee on the transactions.
 So everytime a consultation is confirmed, Advice Found makes 5% of it.
 The fee is on the seekers.
 To grow the revenue it is also possible to apply a fee to the advisors.

 The idea is that seekers and advisors can build a long lasting relationship on the platform.
 The risk is that once the 2 parties get to know each other, they make the conversation off the platform.
-For this reason it's important to keep the payment on the platform and keep building features and tools that advisor and seekers would use manage their finances.
-The likes of tax calculators, budget calculators, savings and investment growth calculatorsl, financial health check etc.
+For this reason it's important to keep the payments on the platform and keep building features and tools that advisors and seekers would use to manage their finances.
+The likes of tax calculators, budget calculators, savings and investment growth calculators, financial health check etc.

 The more tools we can build to keep the engagement on the platform and the more seekers and advisors will come back to use it.